-City committee meetings are canceled, postponed, or being held virtually.
+City committee meetings are being held virtually.
 For the latest status of City meetings, visit the City’s Meeting Schedule.

 Bills & Payments

-The Treasurer's Office is closed for in-person payments.
-You can make payments online, by phone, or by mail.
+The Treasurer's Office is open for in-person payments.
+You can also make payments online, by phone, or by mail.